uccser/cs-field-guide/text/complexity-tractability/complexity-tractability-en.md

 While TSP was originally identified as being the problem that sales people face when driving to several different locations and wanting to visit them in the order that leads to the shortest route (less petrol usage), the same problem applies to many other situations as well.
 Courier and delivery companies have variants of this problem --- often with extra constraints such as limits on how long a driver can work for, or allowing for left hand turns being faster than right-hand ones (in NZ at least!)

-.. only:: teachers or dev

- .. admonition:: For teachers
+{teacher}

 There is an extensive website about the state of the art for the TSP at http://www.tsp.gatech.edu/ .
 This includes games and information about the current largest solved problem (which typically take months or years to run on very powerful computers).

+{teacher end}

+{comment}

 .. xHRN Put in a paragraph or two about the greedy heuristic as a practical way to solve the problem (but point out that it's not the best heuristic, give some % bounds to give an idea of the accuracy --- according to http://en.wikipedia.org/wiki/Travelling_salesman_problem#Heuristic_and_approximation_algorithms the greedy algorithm averages 25% worse than optimal; there are more complex algorithms that typically come within about 3% of optimal.)

+{comment end}

 Since these problems are important for real companies, it is not reasonable to simply give up and say there is no solution.
 Instead, when confronted with an intractable problem, computer scientists look for algorithms that produce approximate solutions --- solutions that are not perfectly correct or optimal, but are hopefully close enough to be useful.
 By relaxing the requirement that the solution has to be perfectly correct, it is often possible to come up with tractable algorithms that will find good enough solutions in a reasonable time.
 This kind of algorithm is called a *heuristic* - it uses rules of thumb to suggest good choices and build up a solution made of pretty good choices.